galaxyproject/training-material/topics/climate/tutorials/fates-jupyterlab/tutorial.md

 > For this tutorial, we  wish to have a “cold” start as we are mostly interested in setting up our model.
 > When ready to run in production, the model needs to be spin-up (run for several centuries until it reaches some kind of equilibrium).
 >
-> We will first make a short simulation (1 month):
+> We will first make a short simulation (6 months):
 >
 > ```
 > %%bash